gwen001/dnspy/README.md

 - find a more appropriate name
 - ?

 ---

-Feel free to [open an issue](/../../issues/) if you have any problem to use the script.
+Feel free to [open an issue](/../../issues/) if you have any problem with the script.